cangulo/small-projects-for-testing/test-aws/serverless-net-core-web-api/notes/db-approach.md

 # TODO:

+1. Call the Domain directly from a Lambda
+2. Get the connection string as secur parameter

-1. Think about deploy this to a lambda which will be called when a new release is deployed
+3. Think about deploy this to a lambda which will be called when a new release is deployed
    1. CI: How to deploy a console application to lambda
-2. Think about transactional execution for MySQL
+4. Think about transactional execution for MySQL
-3. Roll back
+5. Roll back

 # Scripts Notes
 1. Each script should be IdemPotent